Yu-Vitaqua-fer-Chronos/Equilibriverse/docs/characters/Amelia.md

 which allowed for the user to losslessly convert any type of energy into another.
 For example; Mana to electricity, Chemical to kinetic and even mana to chemical energy.
-But due to circumstances rhat will be detailed later on in the article, she now has no affinity.
+But due to circumstances that will be detailed later on in the article, she now has no affinity.

 ## Personality